 Fun fact - even though these days you’re more likely to see her at a Widespread Panic show, WSW assistant manager, Penny’s first concert was to see Swift during her Debut era!

-Sandra is one of the lucky ones to score tickets to the Eras tour during the infamous Ticketmaster debacle, and she can’t wait to Shake it Off in the Mercedes-Benz stadium later this year.
-There’s no use telling her “You Need to Calm Down” because this is one of her Wildest Dreams come true!
+Sandra is one of the lucky ones to score tickets to the Eras tour during the infamous Ticketmaster debacle, and she had the time of her life in the Mercedes-Benz stadium in early 2023!
+There’s no use telling her “You Need to Calm Down” because this has been one of her Wildest Dreams come true!
+She's even more stoked now to hear that fans of the Jonas Brothers & other artists are making friendship bracelets to trade too!

 And since she’s not on her own, kid, there are plans to “make the friendship bracelets” with her besties to trade with each other & other antihero Swifties at the show.
 This passion project has lit a creative match amongst our team, and because Sparks Fly, we wanted to share with you all!

-While living for the hope of it all, we put together this Friendship Bracelet Kit (Taylor’s Version), full of handmade Bone, Czech Glass, & Acrylic Beads.
-Each kit makes 16 bracelets on average, so whether you’re heading to the Eras tour or dancing around your living room, you can be Bejeweled when you walk in the room.
+While living for the hope of it all, we put together a Friendship Bracelet Kit, full of handmade & unique beads.
+Each kit makes 16 beaded bracelets on average, and the contents pair well with lots of other colorful beads & charms!
+Whether you’re heading to the a concert, or dancing around your living room, you can be Bejeweled when you walk in the room.

-These beaded beauties are perfect to be worn in an arm party stack, hand out to your besties, or even trade with other Swifties at a show.
+These beaded beauties are perfect to be worn in an arm party stack, hand out to your besties, or even trade with new friends at a show.
+These kits aren't just for Swifties either, some of our creative soulmates have also made bracelets to trade at Jonas Brothers concerts, birthday parties, music festivals, & beyond!!

 I don’t know about you… but I’m feeling crafty too!